 Responding to a citizen-led initiative, the Michigan Legislature recently repealed the state’s Emergency Powers of Governor Act of 1945.
 It was the law Gov. Gretchen Whitmer used last year to unilaterally issue unprecedented lockdown orders until the Michigan Supreme Court — in a case brought by the Mackinac Center Legal Foundation — ruled her actions unconstitutional.
-Because the repeal came about through a citizen initiative, the governor cannot veto the Legislature’s decision.
+Because the law came about through a citizen initiative, the governor cannot veto the Legislature’s decision.

 Since the beginning of the COVID-19 pandemic, no law was discussed or debated more in Michigan.
 But it is unlikely anyone will miss the EPGA.

 Before 2020, the law had not been used for 50 years.
 Created in direct response to a riot in Detroit in 1943, it was primarily employed to deal with isolated incidences of civil unrest.
 It was used to help suppress riots and labor strikes several times in the 1960s, for instance.
 Fortunately, over the last five decades, the state has not experienced similar threats to public safety.

 There have been plenty of emergencies, though.
 But the EPGA was not used to address any of them.
 That’s because the state has another law for handling emergency situations: the Emergency Management Act of 1976.
 Since it was enacted, Michigan governors have used it more than 80 times.
 In fact, Gov. Whitmer used the EMA to handle numerous situations.
 She deployed it just last month in response to heavy rainfall and flooding in metro Detroit.